bootdotdev/blog/content/golang/wrapping-errors-in-go-how-to-handle-nested-errors.md

 }
 ```

 As you can see, `getNumberFromStdIn()` calls `isInRange()`.
-The problem with the above code is that if an error happens within _getNumberFromStdIn()_ and subsequently is logged to the console, it is almost impossible to tell where the error came from.
+The problem with the above code is that if an error happens within `getNumberFromStdIn()` and subsequently is logged to the console, it is almost impossible to tell where the error came from.

-For example, if isInRange's error is logged to the console during execution:
+For example, if `isInRange`'s error is logged to the console during execution:

 ```
 isInRange: 3 must be between 5 and 10